MythicSorcerer/azox-www/ADMIN-MANAGEMENT.md

 ## 🚨 Emergency Procedures

 ### Compromised Admin Account
-1. Change super admin access code in `admin/actions.php`
-2. Use super admin functions to remove compromised admin
+1. Use owner account to ban compromised admin
-3. Review activity logs for unauthorized actions
+2. Review activity logs for unauthorized actions
+3. Create new admin account if needed
 4. Reset all admin passwords

+### Lost Owner Access
+1. Access database directly (see MARIADB-RECOVERY.md)
+2. Create emergency owner account
+3. Use emergency account to restore access
+4. Review and secure all accounts

 ### Database Recovery
 1. Restore from backup if available